deyrudra/SmarterVenting/docs/3 - System/MQTT/MQTT.md

 - **Topic**: `room_x/vent/desired_temp_state`
 - **Payload**:
   - **Type**: null
   - **Description**: Request to see if the desired temperature has been reached, or if it's still ongoing.
+YES for reached state, NO for not reached yet.
 - QoS: 1
 - Retain: True